Congo prosecutors probe Israeli billionaire's loan to state mining company

 ($1 = 0.9020 euros)

-(Reporting by Stanis Bujakera; Additional reporting by Juliette Jabkhiro in Dakar; Writing by Aaron Ross; Editing by Susan Fenton and Edmund Blair)
+(Reporting by Stanis Bujakera; Additional reporting by Juliette Jabkhiro in Dakar; Writing by Aaron Ross; Editing by Susan Fenton)

 ((Aaron.Ross@thomsonreuters.com; +221 77 569 1702;))